yana-qaSwe/testversion/README.md

 **Actual result**: Invalid login length (16) leads to server error

-**Expected result**: The user sees the message: “The username must contain 3 to 15 characters and can include letters, numbers, and symbols: _"
+**Expected result**: An error message is displayed: “The username must contain 3 to 15 characters and can include letters, numbers, and symbols: _"

 **Environment:**